-The model defines a data product type attribute to describe the high level scientific classification of the data product being considered described.
-This is coded as a string that conveys a general idea of the content and organisationorganization of a dataset.
-We consider a coarse classification of the types of dataset interesting for science usage, covering: image, cube, spectrum, sed, time series, visibility data, and event data.
+The model defines a data product type attribute to describe the high level scientific classification of the data product being considered.
+This is coded as a string that conveys a general idea of the content and organization of a dataset.
+We consider a coarse classification of the types of dataset interesting for science usage, covering: image, cube, spectrum, SED, time series, visibility data, and event data.

 - image.
 An astronomical image, typically a 2D image with two spatial axes, e.g., a FITS image.
 The image content may be complex, e.g., an objective-grism observation would be considered a type of image, even though an extracted spectrum would be a Spectrum data product. - cube.
-A multidimensional astronomical image with 3 or more image axes, e.g., a spectral image cube, a polarization cube, a full Stokes radio data cube, a time cube, etc. - spectrum.
-Any dataset for which spectral coverage is the primary attribute, e.g., a 1D spectrum or a longslit spectrum.
+A multidimensional astronomical image with 3 or more image axes, e.g., a spectral image cube, a polarization cube, a full Stokes radio data cube, a time image cube, etc. The most common format for astronomical "cube" data products is a multidimensional FITS image, however other formats are allowed so long as they are adequately described.

-- sed.
+- spectrum.
+Any dataset for which spectral coverage is the primary attribute, e.g., a 1D spectrum or a long slit spectrum. - sed.
 A spectral energy distribution, an advanced data product often produced by combining data from multiple observations. - timeseries.
 A one dimensional array presenting some quantity as a function of time.
 A light curve is a typical example of a time series dataset. - visibility.
 A visibility (radio) dataset of some sort.
 Typically this is instrumental data, i.e., "visibility data".
 A visibility dataset is often a complex object containing multiple files or other substructures.
 A visibility dataset may contain data with spatial, spectral, time, and polarization information for each measured visibility, hence can be used to produce higher level data products such as image, spectra, timeseries, and so forth. - event.
 An event-counting (e.g. X-ray or other high energy) dataset of some sort.
 Typically this is instrumental data, i.e., "event data".
 An event dataset is often a complex object containing multiple files or other substructures.
 An event dataset may contain data with spatial, spectral, and time information for each measured event, although the spectral resolution (energy) is sometimes limited.
-Event data may be used to produce higher level data products such as images or spectra. - other.
-Any science data product which does not fit into any of the above categories.
-If any of the standard categories are applicable they must be used, in order to allow searches to find the appropriate data products.
+Event data may be used to produce higher level data products such as images or spectra.

-Classification of astronomical data by data product type is inherently ambigous hence the classification scheme defined here is intentionally kept as simple as possible.
+Classification of astronomical data by data product type is inherently ambiguous hence the classification scheme defined here is intentionally kept as simple as possible.
 The data provider should pick the primary category most appropriate for their data.
-Values must be specified in lower-case (in order to simplify queries); a NULL value is not allowed.
-One of the defined dataproduct type values must be used.
+Values must be specified in lower-case (in order to simplify queries).
+One of the defined dataproduct_type values must be used if appropriate for the data product in question, otherwise a NULL value is permitted and a more precise definition of the data product type should be given in dataproduct_subtype.
+Combination of data product types is not allowed, i.e., either one of the above values or NULL must be specified.

-Further information on the specific content and format of a data product can be provided by the dataproduct subtype data model field defined in B.1.1.1 in the data model appendix, by obs_title and also access_format (3.3.4) attributes.
-The intent of dataproduct_type is to provide only a general indication of the category to which the data product belongs; The ObsCore data model provides a classification tree showing the subclasses allowed to specify a finer data products classification.
+Further information on the specific content and format of a data product can be provided by the dataproduct_subtype data model field defined in the data model appendix B.1.2 , and by the related obs_title (B.3.3) and access_format attributes (section 3.3.1).
+The intent of dataproduct_type is to provide only a general indication of the category to which the data product belongs to facilitate global data discovery.